goauthentik/authentik/website/scripts/migration/readme.md

 -   `docsmg migrate`

-    This will read the the `migratefile.txt`, creates the dirs (gets the names from the `migratefile.txt` file), and then migrates the files.
+    This will read the `migratefile.txt`, creates the dirs (gets the names from the `migratefile.txt` file), and then migrate the files.

 -   `docsmg unmigrate`